ariaghora/noe/README.md

 <img src="assets/noe-txt.png" alt="logo" width="200px"></img>
 </div>

-Noe is a framework for an easier scientific computation in object pascal, especially the creation of neural networks.
+Noe is a framework for an easier scientific computation in object pascal, especially to build neural networks.
+It supports the creation of arbitrary rank tensor and its arithmetical operations.
 Some of its key features:
-- Creation of arbitrary rank tensors
 - Automatic gradient computation
-- Support of some matrix and tensor operations
 - Numpy-style broadcasting
 - Interface with *OpenBLAS* for some heavy-lifting
 - Interface with *GNU plot* for plotting